 #1 Canon 100mm f/2.8L Macro IS USM Lens

 This is our absolute favorite macro lens for full frame Canon shooters.
 Fast AF and extremely sharp is the key in macro and this lens delivers.
 Crop sensor shooters who embraced the Canon 60mm macro lens will feel at home with the 100mm on a full frame, as the field of view will be similar.
 The 100 makes a fine small fish portrait lens on a full frame camera and gives some reasonable reach on shy macro subjects.
 The 100 has a minimum close focus distance that can also benefit from external close focus wet-lenses for “super macro” (greater than 1:1 reproduction).
+The price has also improved immensely in the last year.
 More...

 Canon EF 100mm f/2.8 Macro USM

-At almost half the price of Canons “L” series 100mm, the EF 100 represents a heck of a bargain.
+Originally when it was almost half the price of Canons “L” series 100mm, the EF 100 represented a heck of a bargain.
+Now that the L lens has gotten so reasonable, it probably doesn't make as much sense.
 The lens doesn’t have Image Stabilization, but that is rarely a factor underwater with strobe lit macro.
 The USM autofocus is still very fast and image quality is impressive at this price point.

 Because a full frame camera has a larger angle of view at any given focal length than a crop sensor camera, there may be situations where a longer focal length is desirable – garden eels and shrimp gobies are common examples.
 These long macro options will generally require more patience in use and may not suit every photographer.